 What Roof Warranties Cover, and What They Don’t

 While roofing warranties protect against defects, these days material defects are rare.
-Provided you choose products from a quality manufacturer, there’s very little risk your shingles will age or decay prematurely.
+Provided you choose products from a quality manufacturer, there’s the very little risk your shingles will age or decay prematurely.

 Sloppy work is a bigger risk, which makes workmanship warranties important.
 They show you your roofing contractor stands behind their work, and ensure you’ll be fairly compensated if your house starts leaking because your roof was improperly installed.

 However, neither of them covers wear and tear.
-Your roof undergoes all sorts of stress — rain, snow and ice wear it down over time.
+Your roof undergoes all sorts of stress — rain, snow, and ice wear it down over time.
 Bad storms can pelt it with branches or tear off shingles.
-No roofing company can guarantee your roof will resist a hurricane, a falling tree limb or even an extremely persistent squirrel, so it’s unlikely that they will cover such events.
+No roofing company can guarantee your roof will resist a hurricane, a falling tree limb, or even an extremely persistent squirrel, so it’s unlikely that they will cover such events.
 If your home does suffer damage due to a storm or any other act of nature, it is worth contacting your homeowner’s insurance to see if they cover the damage, however.

 At the end of the day, your roof’s biggest enemy isn’t faulty craftsmanship, defective materials, or weather—it’s neglect.
 Over time, debris can start to clog your gutters, and prevent your roof from properly draining, which can lead to damage, particularly in the winter.
 Small problems that would be easy to fix, like cracked flashing or a damaged shingle can end up leading to major structural problems if they’re not caught quickly.